-There continues to be steady interest for the FIVE 1.
-Despite Optiscan reducing its marketing budget to almost zero including the redundancy of three sales staff, Optiscan sold an instrument into Canada, one into Japan and one locally in Australia.
-It has also received an order for a second instrument in Canada which will be filled this financial year.
-The unique studies that are able to be performed with the FIVE 1 are now beginning to be published, with several studies appearing in the press and other now being submitted for publication.
+The Optiscan FIVE 1 research confocal microscope was developed in 2007.
+It was anticipated that whilst the research market was not the main focus of Optiscan's activities, the product could provide a small but valuable stream of ongoing income from the 10 or so anticipated sales a year.
+Whilst Optiscan did not make 10 sales during the year there has been steady interest for the FIVE 1.
+Despite Optiscan all but eliminating its marketing budget, including the redundancy of three sales staff, Optiscan sold an instrument into Canada, one into Japan and one locally in Australia.
+It has also received an order for a second instrument in Canada and an order from China both of which will be filled this financial year.
+The unique studies that are able to be performed with the FIVE 1 are now beginning to be published, with several studies appearing in press and others now being submitted for publication.